andresteves/iOS-simple-tasks/README.md

 Ribot Challenge

-Hello Ribots, this is my source code for the coding challenge.

 Some notes:

 Core Data was implemented but not used for persist the data from the API calls unfortunately.